project-repo/cagebreak/README.md

 Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a Wayland kiosk compositor.

-Cagebreak is currently being developed under arch linux and uses the libraries as they are obtained through pacman.
+Cagebreak is currently being developed under Arch Linux and uses the libraries as they are obtained through pacman.
 However, cagebreak should also work on other distributions given the proper library versions.